rizveeredwan/MSCLM-A/README.md

 ## Contributors
 [Redwan Ahmed Rizvee](https://www.linkedin.com/in/redwan-ahmed-rizvee-303b68133/).
 For your queries or suggestion mail at (rizveeredwan.csedu@gmail.com) or create issue.
-Special thanks to [Muntasir Wahed](https://www.linkedin.com/in/immuntasir/) to help me in raw data collection and preprocessing along with introducing to me to kenlm.
-Also thanks to Shakur Shams Mullick who asked the question and from where the work was motivated.
+Special thanks to [Muntasir Wahed](https://www.linkedin.com/in/immuntasir/) for helping me in raw data collection and preprocessing along with introducing to me to kenlm.

 ## Citation
 Please cite this repository if you are using this to generate suggestion.
 Also cite [kenlm](https://kheafield.com/code/kenlm/) if you use it to generate the trained Arpa file from your sentence corpus.